patternfly/patternfly-org/packages/patternfly-4/content/design-guidelines/usage-and-behavior/empty-state/design.md

 ![Empty state elements](./img/emptystate-elements.png)

-1. **Icon/image (optional):**  Display associated object icons here.
+1. **Icon/image (optional)** - display associated object icons here.
 An icon is only recommended for full page empty states
-2. **Title:** Provide a concise explanation
+2. **Title** - provide a concise explanation
-3. **Body:** Provide additional information that helps a user understand why the space is empty, what they can do to move forward, and the value or benefit that is gained by taking the next step
+3. **Body** - provide additional information that helps a user understand why the space is empty, what they can do to move forward, and the value or benefit that is gained by taking the next step
-4. **Primary button:** Primary call to action
+4. **Primary button** - primary call to action
-5. **Secondary buttons (optional):** Alternative options for the user.
+5. **Secondary buttons** (optional) - alternative options for the user.
 There can be more than one secondary action.

 ## Usage
 There are several common use cases for empty states: